 - to allow radiologists who may wish to take up teaching hospital posts to demonstrate their commitment to and understanding of research.

-All clinical radiology trainees in non–ACF posts are eligible to participate in the scheme, which ideally should be completed no later than 6 months after CCT.
+All UK clinical radiology trainees in non–ACF posts are eligible to participate in the scheme, which ideally should be completed no later than 6 months after CCT.
 It is open to consultants and others on a case by case basis.

 Certificate Requirements and Guidance for Applicants